furtal/trainerlist-server/README.md

 Setting up
 ==========

-Just open a command line and do
+On a computer with nodejs and npm installed, just download the project, open a command line in its folder, and run

         npm install